 When Is a Preliminary Hearing Held?

-You are entitled to a preliminary hearing if arrested for a misdemeanor or felony crime in California.
-And it must take place within 10 days of your arrest.
+If you are arrested for a misdemeanor or felony crime in California, you are entitled to a preliminary hearing.
+It must take place within 10 days of your arrest.
+At this hearing, the judge will decide if:

-- There are reasons to believe a crime was committed
+- There are reasons to believe a crime was committed.

-You Do Have Rights at a Preliminary Hearing
+Your Rights at a Preliminary Hearing

 Complete a Free Case Evaluation form now

-What Happens After the Preliminary Hearing?
+What Happens After a Preliminary Hearing?

 Other Possible Outcomes of a Preliminary Hearing